finos/open-source-readiness/docs/bok/Activities/Level-4/Why-To-Create-A-Project.md

 ## Pluggable platform

 When you start your open-sourcing effort, you hope for an ecosystem to be enacted, part of the [Foundations](../Level-3/Foundations).

- * When you start, you do not know if it would be used – is this important?
-They might use another OSS offer or their proprietary one
+At the start, you do not yet know the upcoming usage, those targeted might be using another open source offer or using their proprietary one.

- * There is no reason for a company to own every line of code – or even to find something that tries to meet all your needs
+However, there should not be a reason for a company to own every line of code - most likely already using open source, and the same way, the code owned might be co-owned as part of an open source.

- * If your architecture pluggable, it makes it possible to selectively choose components from OSS and if needed, from commercial vendors that make sense given your requirements
+As a result, if your architecture is pluggable enough, avoding monolith patterns, it makes it possible to selectively choose components from open source and if needed, from commercial vendors that make sense given your requirements.

-## The reasons why open sourcing is a good idea
+# Arguments for open-sourcing your project

+Here are 4 different arguments that can be used effectively to change trajectory.

+## Vendor cooperation enablement

  * It enables a vendor, who is eager to get their product used, to show how their libraries, solutions are working together with your infrastructure pieces beforehand, and able to bring a more personalized demo
  * Using open source contributions can and do accelerate and highly simplifies these partnerships